-In the past two decades, our inventory of known planets has grown from just the eight in our solar system to over one thousand extrasolar planets detected around nearby stars through a variety of techniques (e.g. Mayor & Queloz 1995; Charbonneau et al. 2000; Marois et al. 2008).
+In the past few decades, our inventory of known planets has grown from just the eight in our solar system to over several thousand extrasolar planets detected around nearby stars through a variety of techniques (e.g. Mayor & Queloz 1995; Charbonneau et al. 2000; Marois et al. 2008).
 Extrasolar planets have been found orbiting the youngest stars to post-main sequence stars and around subsolar to intermediate-mass stars (Kraus & Ireland 2012; Currie et al. 2014b; Sato et al. 2003; Johnson et al. 2010).
 Statistical studies of exoplanets suggest that planet formation is common, occurring around about half of nearby Sun-like stars (e.g. Howard et al. 2013a and references therein).

 Extrasolar planets are a diverse population, spanning a wide range in mass and orbital separation.
 Some exoplanets have similar properties (i.e. mass, orbital separation) to those in our own solar system.
 However, nearby exoplanets detected by two main methods – Doppler radial velocimetry and transit photometry, and distant exoplanets discovered by microlensing and direct detection, have revealed entirely new classes of planets such as hot Jupiters, Super-Earths, and wide-separation super-jovian planets.